 The Society for Animation Studies (SAS) is a worldwide network of animation scholars.
 At the recent SAS conference at the University of Padua the importance of animation preservation was widely recognized: many scholars use animation films and archives for research in one form or another.
-In the presentations of historian Donald Crafton and preservation specialist Ron Barbagello for example, animation artwork played a prominent role.
+In the presentations of historian Donald Crafton and preservation specialist Ron Barbagallo for example, animation artwork played a prominent role.

 The importance of animation artwork in animation research